harbidel/cu-cat/CONTRIBUTING.rst

 ideas are good, they don't always fit in the context of the library.

-If you'd like to implement your idea regardless, we'd be very glad if you create a new package that builds on top of skrub!
+If you'd like to implement your idea regardless, we'd be very glad if you create a new package that builds on top of cu_cat!
 In some cases, we might even feature it on the official repository!

 .. _writing-your-first-pull-request: